demivlkv/tokio-ramen/README.md

 # Tokio Ramen Official Website
 ![Tokio Ramen logo](/../main/src/images/readme/logo.png)
-This is a freelance project to give a complete redesign for the official website of [Tokio Ramen](https://www.tokio-ramen.com/) - a local ramen restaurant in Boynton Beach, Florida.
+For the past two years, I have been doing freelance work for [Tokio Ramen](https://www.tokio-ramen.com/) - a local ramen restaurant in Boynton Beach, Florida.
+In continuing support of this small business, I wanted to give a complete redesign for their official website.
 For this project, I utilized [GatsbyJS](https://www.gatsbyjs.com/) to prioritize performance, and a headless CMS [Contenful](https://www.contentful.com/) for accessible data via GraphQL.

 <p align="center">:sparkles: <a href="#">Visit deployed application here</a> :sparkles:</p>